UA-141369524-4

 God is love and the ego is fear.
 And how you noodle yourself out of those times where it’s hard to see the love, will get you to more God winks sooner because you’ll see them. 👀

-You see favor in life, whether you bypass a long line that was just there seconds before you got there. …Or, you’re lucky with your online submission that comes back favorable.
+…Where you see favor in life, whether you bypass a long line that was just there seconds before you got there. …Or, you’re lucky with your online submission that comes back favorable.

-Your timing is perfect and the opportunity is for you.
-And that was no coincidence.
 That is meant to be encouraging to your day if you don’t miss it.

 These can be a part of your every day, if you pay attention to the discernment message that the Universe sends.
 As you live longer and practice deciphering more you will get better at this!